crs4/DigitalPathologyPlatform/clinical_annotations.md

 ![del_rev](./img/47.delete_roi_rev.png)

 ## Delete Slide Clinical Review
-The red button in the upper right corner of the page deletes all the clinical annotations made bringing the user to the initial state.
+The red "Delete slide review" button in the upper right corner of the page deletes all the clinical annotations made bringing the user to the initial state.

 <span style="color:red">❗</span> This operation is **irreversible**.

 ![del_rev](./img/47.delete_slide_rev.png)

 ## Confirm Slide Clinical Review
-The green button in the upper right corner of the page is to confirm and close the Annotation Step for the current slide.
+The green "Confirm slide review" button in the upper right corner of the page is to confirm and close the Annotation Step for the current slide.
 This operation is available only if all the ROIs have been annotated (i.e. they all have the “✔” icon beside in the ROIs list).
 After confirming that, the user won't be able to edit the annotation anymore.
 Before moving on, the User can type a comment for the review step.

 <span style="color:red">❗</span> This operation is **irreversible**.